kamathhrishi/kamathhrishi1.github.io/_posts/2021-02-22-Private_pandas.md.md

   anybody who already knows pandas could use without having to learn anything more. </p.

 <h2>Pointers</h2>
-Every query executed remotely gives a pointer object to the analyst.
-This pointer object is a reference to the actual object that lives on the dataowner's server.
-These pointers could be transformed and used the same way , the underlying object could be used.
+<p style="text-align:justify">Every query executed remotely gives a pointer object to the analyst.
+This pointer object is a reference to the actual object that lives on the dataowner's server.These pointers could be transformed and used the same way , the underlying object could be used.
 When a operation is performed on the pointer , the transformation occurs remotely on the object the pointer points to.
+The analyst could fetch the actual result of the pointer by calling get() on the pointer object.
+But , the actual results are retrieved only if the result is an aggregate result.
+The analyst is restricted from looking at rows or columns of dataset. </p>

 <h1> Simple Example</h1>